elunna/hackem/hackem_changelog.md

     - Give monsters 20% instakill rate for wooden stakes
     - Added to-hit bonus of +1
     - Design decision: I'm deviating from slashem here - vampires should not be vulnerable to stakes while in different forms (like Vampire Bats).
-Makes ring of prot sc more valuable.
+Makes rings of protection from shapechangers more valuable.
 - [x] atgeir
-    - Base item for Gungnir
+    - Spear: Base item for Gungnir
 - [x] atlatl
     - Base item for Xiuhcoatl